CovertLab/wcEcoli/prototypes/growth_control/README.md

 python ppgpp_odes.py -s 1
 ```

-To get an idea of how sensitive the output is to the different parameters, run with the following flag and look in the `sensitivity` directory.
-A summary of how final values change compared to the baseline can be found in `ppgpp.tsv` in the base directory.
+To get an idea of how sensitive the output is to the different parameters, run with the following flag and look in the `sensitivity` directory for plots.
+A summary of how final values change compared to the baseline can be found in `sensitivity/ppgpp.tsv`.
 ```bash
 python ppgpp_odes.py --sensitivity
 ```